7 Five Parameters

 This is our final interaction model!
 There are some interesting takeaways.
 First, we may note that there are far fewer data points for female candidates — a concern we previously mentioned.
 It makes sense, then, that the slope would be less dramatic when compared with male candidates.
 We also see that most female candidates run when they are older, as compared with male candidates.
 This might explain why our intercept for years lived post-election is lower for female candidates.

-The male line seems more sensible, as we might expect with far more datapoints.
+The male line seems more sensible, as we might expect with far more data points.
 For male candidates, we see a clear (logical) pattern: the older candidates are at the time of election, the less years post-election they live.
 This makes sense, as we are limited by the human lifespan.

-7.4 Temperance
+9.4 Temperance

 Recall the questions with which we began the chapter: